CCR-project/FreeSim/README.md

 or, you can use the Docker image that we submitted:

-2. Run `sudo docker load < FreeSim.tar && sudo docker run -it alxest/oopsla23ae /bin/bash`.
+2. Run `unzip FreeSim-docker.zip && sudo docker load < free-sim.tar && sudo docker run -it alxest/oopsla23ae /bin/bash`.

 ### Installing manually with raw source code